 From there, your coach will likely talk to you about what to expect for the exercises.
 When the workout begins, there is a person on the screen who is demonstrating the exercises as they should be performed.
 A semi-robotic voice tells you what equipment you need (like dumbbells or resistance bands) and what movement you’ll be doing.
 The voice also gives you cues during the workout.
 If you aren’t sure you are doing a movement correctly, you can record your form to send it to your coach.
 While you may not get cues in real time on your movement, you can at least get feedback for the next time.

-Kate especially liked that the app works with your watch, and you can easily tap a button to move through your workout.
+I especially liked that the app works with your watch, and you can easily tap a button to move through your workout.
 This eliminates having to run over to your phone frequently.
 You can also easily pause your workout to take extra time to breathe or warmup.
-Kate also was able to cast the workout from her phone to her TV at home.
+I also was able to cast the workout from my phone to my TV at home.

 Both Logan and Caroline mentioned that they liked being able to rate how the workout felt after it was completed.
 Your coach is then able to make adjustments based on your feedback to make your workouts even more tailored for you.